 On January 20, 2021, President Biden sent the US Citizenship Act of 2021 to Congress.
 If passed by the Senate and House, the bill would represent the most sweeping immigration reform package since 1990 and would create the largest legalization program in US history, including the Immigration Reform and Control Act of 1986.
 In particular, the Act would:

-- Provide an eight-year pathway to citizenship for approximately 10.6 million undocumented immigrants.
-Undocumented persons physically present in the United States on or before January 1, 2021 would be able to apply for temporary legal status immediately and permanent residence after five years.
-After three years of permanent residence, these immigrants and all other green card holders would be eligible to apply for naturalization.
-Currently, green card holders can only apply for naturalization after five-years of continuous permanent residence.
+- Provide an eight-year pathway to citizenship for approximately 11 million undocumented immigrants.
+Undocumented persons physically present in the United States on or before January 1, 2021 would be able to apply for temporary Lawful Prospective Immigrant (LPI) status immediately and permanent residence after five years.
+Immigrants who engaged in essential critical labor or services during the COVID-19 public health emergency, H-2A non-immigrants (temporary agricultural workers), and Temporary Protected Status (TPS) recipients would also be eligible for LPI status.

 - Change the word “alien” to “noncitizen” in all immigration laws in an effort to recognize the United States as a nation of immigrants.

-- Allow immigrants with approved family-based petitions to join petitioning family members in the United States, while they wait for their green cards to become available.
+- Expand eligibility for V visas, which allow certain immigrants to join their petitioning family members in the United States while they wait for their green cards to become available.

 - Eliminate the one-year deadline for filing asylum applications in the United States and provide funding to reduce asylum application backlogs.